The Deliverance (film)

 The Deliverance is a 2024 American supernatural horror film directed by Lee Daniels and written by David Coggeshall, and Elijah Bynum.
 Inspired by the Ammons haunting case, it stars Andra Day with Caleb McLaughlin, Aunjanue Ellis-Taylor, Tasha Smith, Omar Epps, Mo'Nique, and Glenn Close.

-The film depicts the Jackson family from Philadelphia, Pennsylvania, as they relocate to a new home, where they encounter unusual and demonic events.
+The film depicts the Jackson family from Pittsburgh, Pennsylvania, as they relocate to a new home, where they encounter unusual and demonic events.
 These occurrences lead both the family and the surrounding community to believe that the house serves as a gateway to Hell.

 The film was released in select theaters on August 16, 2024, and became available for streaming on Netflix starting August 30.

 Plot

 Ebony Jackson is a single mother of eldest teenage son Nate, teenage daughter Shante, and youngest son Dre.
 The family has recently moved into a new house, marking their third relocation in a short period, and is joined by Ebony's elderly mother Alberta, who has cancer and recently converted to Christianity.
 Unaware that her insurance no longer covers her treatments, Alberta continues receiving care, with Ebony secretly paying the costs out of pocket.
 As a result, Ebony has fallen behind on numerous financial obligations and is now facing debt collection.

 Adding to the family's difficulties are Ebony's personal struggles: she has a criminal past, including a prison sentence, and an extensive history of alcohol abuse.
 When intoxicated, she has been physically abusive toward her children, prompting the intervention of Child Protective Services.
 Caseworker Cynthia has been assigned to supervise the family, from whom she faces contempt.

 Shortly after moving, Dre begins speaking to and about an unseen presence he calls Tre, claiming it lives alternately in the basement and bedroom closet.
 A dead cat is later discovered in the basement, as well as a large hole in its unfinished concrete floor.
 Dre is repeatedly drawn to the basement, and each time he is found afterward in a catatonic state.

 Nate and Shante also begin acting strange.
 One night, a drunken Ebony hears loud banging from the children's bedroom and storms in.
 Alberta, alerted by the children's screams, rushes to find a large hole in the wall and Ebony on the floor holding a baseball bat, though Ebony denies harming anyone or causing the damage.

 Cynthia visits the house after being unable to locate the family at their prior residence and confronts Ebony about bruises on the children, though the family denies Ebony's involvement.
 The family notices a woman watching them from a parked car and assumes she is associated with Cynthia.
 That same day, all three children experience unexplained psychiatric episodes at school and are hospitalized.
 However, doctors find no underlying issues, and they are discharged.